-Put the AirPods Pro in Charging Case and then take them out
+2. Put AirPods Pro in charging case and then take them out

 If your AirPods Pro disconnects without reason, simply place them in the charging case.
 The light indicator will blink and let you know that the AirPods are charging.
 After 5 seconds, put them back in your ear.
 The wireless buds would automatically reconnect, and things would be normal onwards.

-Disable Automatic Ear Detection of AirPods Pro from iPhone
+4. Disable Automatic Ear Detection of AirPods Pro

-If your AirPods Pro disconnect during regular calls, chances are the battery has run out.
+If your AirPods Pro disconnects during regular calls, chances are the battery has run out.
 The buds have comparatively less backup when you use them for calls.

 - Open Settings app on the connected iPhone and tap on Bluetooth.

 - Tap on (i) next to your AirPods Pro name.
 Now scroll down and turn off the toggle for Automatic Ear Detection.

 - Next, tap on Microphone and select Always Left AirPod or Always Right AirPod.

 5. Restart the device connected with AirPods Pro